Bomberman08/EnsembleCTCOVID19Classifier/README.md

         and will also randomly split the dataset into training, validation and test sets.
 Make sure to wait until the code has completed running and ensure you have internet connection.

 Step 6: You have 3 files you can run from here.
-See Step 7 for running "CTClassifier.py", see Step 8 for running "EnsembleTester.py",
+See step 7 for running "CTClassifier.py", see step 8 for running "EnsembleTester.py",
-        and see Step 9 for running "EnsembleTrainer.py".
+         and see step 9 for running "EnsembleTrainer.py".

 ***Note that you may see Warnings in your terminal when running each of the 3 python files.